r-devel/rdevguide/README.md

 ## Background Resources

-A list of existing resources on R core development that we can use for reference or that we should document in the guide is given in the Wiki.
+A list of existing resources on R core development that we can use for reference or that we should document in the guide is given in the [Wiki for this repo](https://github.com/forwards/rdevguide/wiki).

 ## Contributing